-Paragraph 1 (a)(iii)
+Note to Article 1.1(a)(iii)

-Among restrictions which would not render a price actually paid or payable unacceptable are restrictions which do not substantially affect the value of the goods.
+Among restrictions which would not render a price paid or payable unacceptable are restrictions which do not substantially affect the value of the goods.
 An example of such restrictions would be the case where a seller requires a buyer of automobiles not to sell or exhibit them prior to a fixed date which represents the beginning of a model year.

-Paragraph 1 (b)
+Note to Article 1.1(b)